John Avlon: Political activism

 In 2010, Avlon was a co-founder of No Labels, a 501(c)(4) bipartisan political group.
 However, since 2013, Avlon has not been involved in No Labels, when he became editor-in-chief of The Daily Beast.
 In 2023, he published a column on CNN critical of the group's potential third party presidential effort, calling it "an extraordinarily reckless risk at this particular time in our history."

 In 2011, Mayor Michael Bloomberg appointed Avlon to the New York City Voter Assistance Advisory Committee.
 The VAAC advises the New York City Campaign Finance Board on its voter engagement mandates, including voter registration and participation outreach activities.

 2024 U.S. House campaign

 On February 21, 2024, he announced that he would challenge incumbent Republican U.S. House representative Nick LaLota in New York's 1st congressional district.
-He won his primary on June 25, defeating opponent Nancy Goroff.
+He won his primary on June 25, defeating opponent Nancy Goroff, receiving approximately 70% of the vote to Goroff's roughly 30%.
 On Election Day, November 5, Avlon lost the general election to Representative LaLota.
-However, he ran two points ahead of Democratic presidential nominee Kamala Harris in the district, while LaLota ran two points behind Republican nominee Donald Trump.

 Associations

 Avlon is on the board of governors for the Overseas Press Club and the board of directors for the House of Speakeasy.
 He also served as co-chair for the successful effort to preserve John Steinbeck's home in Sag Harbor and turn it into a writer's retreat.
-Additionally he is currently the Chair of the Citizens Union Board of Directors.
+Additionally, he is currently the chair of the Citizens Union Board of Directors.
+He is also a member of the advisory board of the Theodore Roosevelt Association.